In case you don’t have enough SEO-related acronyms to keep track of, here’s one more: YMYL.

 When those quality raters stumble across a YMYL page, they’ll rate it.
 When they do so, they’ll evaluate it against a stricter set of standards than they’d use for other pages because of the potential impact.

 So if you’ve got a page that falls under this category want, you’ll need to do more than optimize it for the Google search algorithm.
 You’ll need to make sure that Google’s quality raters really like the content as well.

 As I stated above, quality raters apply harsher rules for YMYL pages than other pages.
 One of those rules is E-A-T.

-Actually, E-A-T is three rules.
+Actually, E-A-T has three rules.
 Here they are:

 - Expertise – is the author of the piece an expert on the subject?

 - Authority – is the author a well-recognized authority on the subject?

 - Trustworthiness – is the content accurate?